.

 Tips for Using Dental Insurance in Canada as a Visitor

-Here are some tips to help visitors maximise their dental insurance benefits while in Canada:
+Here are some tips to help visitors maximize their dental insurance benefits while in Canada:

-• Verify Coverage Before Travelling: Ensure your dental insurance plan is valid in Canada and understand the specific terms and conditions of coverage for international visitors.
+• Verify Coverage Before Traveling: Ensure your dental insurance plan is valid in Canada and understand the specific terms and conditions of coverage for international visitors.

 • Keep Your Insurance Card Handy: Always carry your insurance card with you.
 You'll need it when you visit a dentist to verify your coverage.